Spectral aspects of the Berezin transform: Spectral gap for quantization

-Let us now make a final comment on the case when the complex structure is not assumed to be integrable, so that $(X,\omega)$ is a closed symplectic manifold of real dimension $2d$, and $L$ is a Hermitian line bundle with Hermitian connection of curvature $-2\pi i\om$.
-One can then consider the following \emph{renormalized Bochner Laplacian} acting on $\cinf(X,L^p)$ for any $p\in\N^*$, first introduced by Guillemin and Uribe \cite{GU88},
+\begin{rem} \rm{ \cref{thm-quant} can be extended to the case of a general closed symplectic manifold $(X,\omega)$ of real dimension $2d$, and $(L,h,\nabla)$ a Hermitian line bundle with Hermitian connection $\nabla$ of curvature $-2\pi i\om$.
+In fact, one can in general consider the following \emph{renormalized Bochner Laplacian} acting on $\cinf(X,L^p)$ for any $p\in\N^*$, first introduced by Guillemin and Uribe \cite{GU88},